bdusell/stack-attention/README.md

 The relevant scripts are under `experiments/machine-translation`.

-Before running the machine translation experiments, the datasets must be downloaded and preprocessed using these scripts:

 * `submit_download_data_jobs.bash`: Download all datasets.
 This must be run first.
 * `submit_preprocess_data_jobs.bash`: Preprocess all datasets.
 This must be run